-The book adopts an anatomical systemic approach, designed to be a clear and comprehensive reference text.
-Each chapter is highly illustrated and contains sections detailing anatomy, pathology considerations, procedure methodology and an evaluation of recommended imaging modalities.
+Taking a systemic anatomical approach, carefully designed to be clear and consistent throughout and mirroring that in the popular and established textbook Clark’s Positioning in Radiography, each chapter is highly illustrated and contains sections detailing anatomy, pathologic considerations, procedure methodology, and an evaluation of recommended imaging modalities.

 Introduction.
 Contrast Enhancement Agents.
 Musculoskeletal - MSK.
 Respiratory System.
 GI Tract (including salivary glands).
 Pancreas, Liver and Spleen.
 Urinary System.
 Reproductive System.
 Cardiovascular System.
 Endocrine System.
 Central Nervous System.
 Miscellaneous Procedures.
 References and Suggested Readings.
 Index.